Reviewing a difficult 2024 for Orioles' Ryan Mountcastle - BaltimoreBaseball.com

 Reviewing a difficult 2024 for Orioles’ Ryan Mountcastle

 The Orioles are facing an intriguing decision on Ryan Mountcastle.
-Their 27-year-old first baseman, who was the 36th overall pick in the 2015 draft will soon become, along with centerfielder Cedric Mullins, the longest tenured members of the organization.
+Their 27-year-old first baseman, who was the 36th overall pick in the 2015 draft, will soon become, along with centerfielder Cedric Mullins, the longest tenured members of the organization.

 CONTINUE READING BELOW

 For all of 2024, Mountcastle hit .271 with a .733 OPS, 13 home runs and 63 RBIs.
 The Orioles were 74-50 with him in the lineup and 17-21 without him.
+His absence put left-hand hitting Ryan O’Hearn in the everyday lineup, weakening the defense and taking away an effective platoon option.

-Mountcastle isn’t hitting the ball in the air as much.
-His ground ball percentage (44.4 percent) was a career high and his fly ball percentage (34 percent) a career low.
+Mountcastle’s ground-ball percentage (44.4 percent) was a career high and his fly ball percentage (34 percent) a career low.

 While I don’t have figures on how many fly balls that would have been home runs in pre-2022 Camden Yards, Mountcastle has still managed to hit balls out to left field in the last three seasons as well as use his ability to hit the ball the other way.